Share via

 For detailed information about how Microsoft 365 Copilot uses, protects, and shares organizational information to power extensibility, see Data, Privacy, and Security for Microsoft 365 Copilot.

-To manage agents using Integrated Apps:
+To manage agents by using the integrated apps portal:

 1. Sign in to the Microsoft 365 admin center.